-The torso of San is creates by forming a half sphere with sugar paste, which was then covered with grey sugar paste.
-To add the details to the shirt, use the Dresden tool to create the shirt opening, buttons and the pocket.
+The torso of San is created by forming a half sphere with sugar paste, which was then covered with grey sugar paste.
+To add the details to the shirt, use the Dresden tool to create the shirt opening, buttons, and the pocket.
 Place both arms on each side of the torso and then create the sleeves as shown in the photo.

 To add a little detail to the shirt, dust the creases and the pocket with a little grey dust.
 This will add some dimension to the figurine.

 Berna Garcia is an award-winning sugar artist and owner of Illusiona Cakes.
 She is a Renshaw Brand Ambassador and international sugar artist.